 The Center of Gravity (CG) is the point at which the weight on both sides of the fulcrum is equal.
 The load on the forks is counterbalanced by the weight of the forklift body.
 Counterweight is built into it.
 The vehicle-load combination CG must be located inside of the stability triangle to prevent the forklift from tipping forward, falling sideways or dropping its load.

 As the load is raised, it becomes possible for the forklift to fall to the side as well as tip forward because the combined CG might move outside the stability triangle.
 The operator must consider the CG of the forklift and load together.
-This combined CG moves forward as the forklift is loaded.
-The combined CG also moves as the load is moved and as the forklift travels over surfaces that are rough or inclined.

 The combined CG can move outside the stability triangle if: